Theoretical investigation of the molecular nature of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ and the possibility of observing the $D\bar{D}K$ bound state $K_{c\bar{c}}(4180)$ in inclusive $e^+e^-\to c\bar{c}$ collisions

 {\it Results and Discussion:} First, we estimate the production yields of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ treated as hadronic molecules of $DK$ and $D^*K$ in our transport plus coalescence model.
 Since $D_{s0}^*(2317)$ and $D_{s1}(2460)$ were observed in inclusive $e^+e^-\to c\bar{c}$ collisions at a c.m. energy around $\Upsilon(4S)$~\cite{BaBar:2006eep}, we use the $e^+e^-\to c\bar{c}$ mode in PACIAE to simulate this process.
 All the parameters in this mode are fixed at their default values, except for parj(13), the probability that a charm or heavier meson has spin 1.
-It is set at 0.54 according to the measured ratios of $D^+$ and $D^0$, $D^{*+}$ and $D^{*0}$, $D^+$ and $D^{*+}$, $D^0$ and $D^{*0}$~\cite{CLEO:2004_D_meson}, instead of its default value of 0.75.
-The resulting yields of primary hadrons are compared with the experimental data in Table~\ref{tab:table5}.
-Clearly the agreement is reasonably good.
+It is set at 0.54 according to the measured ratios of $D^+$ and $D^0$, $D^{*+}$ and $D^{*0}$, $D^+$ and $D^{*+}$, $D^0$ and $D^{*0}$~\cite{Lisovyi:2015uqa}, instead of its default value of 0.75.
+The details of the simulation can be found in the Supplemental Material.
+The resulting yields of primary hadrons are found in reasonable agreement with the experimental data as shown in Table~\ref{tab:table5}.
+We stress that this level of agreement with the data (about 10\%) is enough for our purpose of estimating the production yields of $D_{s0}(2317)$, $D_{s1}(2460)$, and $K_{c\bar{c}}(4180)$ and therefore we do not further fine-tune the PACIAE parameters.